Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 - *cleaned_dataset* is the dataset after cleaning (after the *clean_data* function).

-- *predictions* is the predictions of the model.
+- *predictions* are the predictions of the model.
 In this pipeline, it will be the output of the *predict_baseline* function.
 Each pipeline will create its own *prediction* Data Node hence `scope=Scope.PIPELINE`.

 ```python
 ## Remaining Data Nodes